This is an introductory programming course designed specifically for

 online as well.

-assigned reading.
-Reading those chapters before each week’s lecture will
+each book.
+Reading those chapters before each week’s lecture will help

 Lab Submissions